 If you are feeding ducklings a chick feed, you need to ensure that the feed you are giving them does not contain a Coccidiostat.
 This is a medication added into some feeds to prevent Coccidiosis, a common poultry disease.
 Ducklings eat a greater quantity of feed than chicks and can overdose, going weak on their legs and becoming seriously ill.
 The Poultry Feeds we offer are all Coccidiostat free.

 Cleaning the Duck House

 Duck houses tend not to suffer red mite infestations due to ducks thick, oiled feathers making it hard for the red mite to feed on them.
-However, when it comes to duck house hygiene, using a cleaner to kill off any organic matter, bacteria or mold in the house is recommended.
+However, when it comes to duck house hygiene, using a cleaner to remove any organic matter, bacteria or mould in the house is recommended.

-Duck eggs are larger than hen's eggs, with a larger yolk and a stronger shell but very tasty and they make terrific cakes and bakes.
+Duck eggs are larger than hen's eggs, with a larger yolk and a stronger shell but very tasty, and they make terrific cakes and bakes.

 Before the arrival of hybrid hens in the 1950s, and their ability to intensively lay eggs, Ducks were the largest egg producers in the UK.
-But, along came supermarkets with their requirements for larger volumes and, because it was harder to intensively 'battery farm' ducks, they were not so readily available.
+But along came supermarkets with their requirements for larger volumes and, because it was harder to intensively 'battery farm' ducks, they were not so readily available.

 Duck Eggs became less popular for a while but, these days, you cannot only buy them in some supermarkets, at a premium price but also from many local farm shops.